 Natasha manages CEGA's Technology for Development portfolio which includes the USAID supported Development Impact Lab and Expanding the Reach of Impact Evaluation using geospatial data as well as the Gates Foundation supported Digital Credit Observatory.
 Previously, she spent three years as the Information Communication Technology for Development (ICT4D) Specialist at Equal Access International supporting the use of technology for behavior change communication.
 She has experience working throughout Latin America, West Africa, South Asia and East Asia, including as a Field Manager for the mobile data collection company Dimagi in India and Indonesia.
 She holds an MPhil in Development Studies from the University of Oxford and a B.A. in International Relations and Economics from the University of Southern California.

-Leah currently supports CEGA's initiatives for research in agricultural development and institutional effectiveness.
+Leah currently supports CEGA's initiatives for research in agricultural development and institutional effectiveness, which includes the Agricultural Technology Adoption Initiative (ATAI), and the Economic Development & Institutions (EDI) research programme.
 Previously, she supported management staff at Innovations for Poverty Action (IPA) with project and partnership development to increase rigorous impact evaluations across IPA’s global portfolio, with a focus on Asia country programs.
 During this time Leah took on a short-term assignment to support research design and survey launch of a randomized evaluation of a livelihood program targeting the ultra-poor in the Visayas and Mindanao regions of the Philippines.
 She holds a B.S. in International Development and a B.A. in Anthropology from Michigan State University.

 Carson leads CEGA's partnership development efforts, incubating new research initiatives and working with faculty, donors, and partners to generate rigorous evidence in priority areas (including technology, financial inclusion, and energy).
 Prior to joining CEGA, Carson worked with Innovations for Poverty Action in Kenya where she coordinated a large-scale, randomized evaluation of water, sanitation, and hygiene interventions.
 She holds a Masters in Public Policy from UC Berkeley's Goldman School of Public Policy and a BA in Political Science and International Studies from Northwestern University.